 Tip: To reserve a good seat on BA, use their free check-in 23 hours, 59 minutes and 59 seconds before departure time.
 Otherwise you can reserve one prior to that but they charge a fee.

 Club World Seats

-BA’s Club World seats are in a forward-and-backwards pattern, with window and middle seats facing backwards, while aisle seats face forwards.
-In this configuration I prefer sitting in a window seat either in the exit row or the last row of the cabin since they have direct aisle access.
+BA’s Club World seats are in a forward-and-backwards pattern, with window and middle seats facing backward, while aisle seats face forwards.
+In this configuration, I prefer sitting in a window seat either in the exit row or the last row of the cabin since they have direct aisle access.
 Unfortunately, I didn’t follow my own advice and didn’t snatch one of the golden seats (I was busy at the Olympics when it was time to check-in).
 But I did get 60A which is the row up top and the seat next to me was empty — when was the last time you had an empty seat next to you?
 Especially in business class!

 Club World Entertainment

 There’s so much privacy you might actually forget you are on an airplane.
 You’ll also love that the seats turn into a 180-degree, fully flat sleeper seat.
 Since we were flying during the day and arriving in L.A. at 3 pm I tried not to sleep so I wouldn’t throw off my internal clock.
 But the seats are just too comfortable not to take a little snooze.
 Instead I used the power port so I could work some hours on my laptop.

 When I felt lazy I just sat back and watched the wide selection of movies (including the 25 on-demand new release movies), TV shows, video games and audio options – all available with the quick touch of the screen which is nine inches wide.
 To increase your enjoyment, they also provide noise-canceling headsets.
 There’s a little drawer on the side to put your phone, camera, book, and bottled water.